 After Getting a Tattoo

-Now that you are done with the ordeal of getting your skin art applied to your body, it is absolutely necessary that you follow every and all of the aftercare procedures that your tattoo artist will go over with you before you leave.
-Your ability to follow all of the instructions carefully will be the difference between a positive experience, and a less than ideal result.
+You have sat through and completed your tattoo… Now it is absolutely necessary that you follow each and every one of the aftercare procedures which your tattoo artist will go over with you before you leave.
+Following all of the instructions carefully will be the difference between a positive outcome, and a less than ideal result.

-One of the keys to aftercare is to remove any of the oozing blood platelets that normally form ahead of scabbing.
-You want to be sure to keep any scabs from forming over your tattoo, as this can lead to premature colour fading.
-By keeping it moisturised and protected from the sun you can almost certainly expect the vivid colours of your tattoo to shine bright and for years on end.
+Another key component to aftercare is to keep your tattoo clear any of the oozing blood platelets that normally form ahead of scabbing, any scabs that form over your tattoo can lead to premature colour fading.
+By keeping your tattoo clean, moisturised and protected from the sun you can expect the vivid colours of your tattoo to shine bright and for years on end.

-- Don’t ever use any soap with any antibacterial ingredients
+- Don’t wash with any soap with any antibacterial ingredients

-- Don’t wash your tattoo using a washcloth, scrub brush or sponges
+- Don’t clean your tattoo using a washcloth, scrub brush or sponges

-- Don’t rub or scrape while drying, always pat dry
+- Don’t rub or scrape while drying, always gently pat dry

-Applying a good moisturising cream several times a day will actually accomplish two very important things; by helping with the healing process; as well as promoting blood flow to tattooed skin area.
-In turn, helping it to further improve, rejuvenate, and heal the tattooed area.
-Keeping the skin thoroughly moist throughout the process.
-However, never put too thick of a coat of cream on the area, which can then be difficult to rub in and cause extra irritation to the skin, as well as clogging pores within the healing procedure.
+An important thing to remember, applying a good moisturising cream multiple times a day will actually achieve two very important things; by helping with the healing process; it also promotes blood flow to tattooed skin area helping it to further improve, rejuvenate, and heal the tattoo and surrounding skin.
+Keeping the skin thoroughly moist and hydrated throughout the process.
+However, avoid putting too thick of a layer of cream on the area, which can cause extra irritation to the skin, as well as clogging pores within the healing procedure.